 Program Overview

-Our commitment to being one of Canada's best culinary schools inspired the launch of the only four-year Culinary Management bachelor's degree in Canada.
-Develop the knowledge and techniques necessary to succeed as a chef, culinary manager or entrepreneur in our Culinary Management degree program.
+Develop the skills necessary to succeed as a chef, culinary manager or entrepreneur in the Honours Bachelor of Commerce (Culinary Management) program.
 Through a blend of theoretical and practical education, students will gain the skills and knowledge to achieve a successful career in today’s culinary and food industry.
-We are anchored in the heart of the Canadian culinary industry with global reach and influence.
+And you’ll gain real-world experience valued by employers.

 Full Description